 Airbnb can also be a good way of scoring your perfect digs in Pranburi.
 There are tons of hosts in the area offering rentals on Airbnb, from simple rooms and studios to luxury pool villas.

-For specific property and hotel recommendations, stay tuned for our detailed write-up on the best Pranburi hotels and guest houses (coming, like, extremely soon- promise!).
+For specific property and hotel recommendations, head to our detailed write-up on the best Pranburi hotels and guest houses.

 Best Pranburi restaurants

 It won’t take you many jaunts around town on your scooter to learn that pineapple, squid, and octopus are the local specialties (you literally see the buggers everywhere).

 As such, the local restaurants typically serve fresh seafood alongside a smorgasbord of traditional options, spanning spicy tom yum soups, classic green/red curries, sweet and sour dishes, and more.

 While many of our favourite ‘restaurants’ are actually hole-in-the-wall kitchens and street vendors, sometimes what you need is a big slap up meal at the kind of place where, you know, you’re encouraged to wear shoes.

 We reckon these are some of the best restaurants in town (shoes are not actually required at any of the following, to the best of my knowledge):

 This bar-cum-restaurant just opened in 2019 and in all honestly, we’ve probably visited around 2,019 times since.
 We freakin’ LOVE their daily 3-hour-long ‘happy hour’ with 2-for-1 cocktails (very well mixed) and selection of Thai classics, burgers, and authentic thin crust pizzas.
 Plus: sea view!